microsoft/FluidFramework/docs/content/docs/_index.md

 allow multiple clients to create and operate on shared, synchronized data structures using coding patterns similar to those used to work with local data.

+## Why Fluid?

+Microsoft has invested heavily to build collaboration into the M365 ecosystem.
+A big part of that investment was completely rethinking the way collaborative experiences are built.
+The result of that effort is Fluid Framework.

+Within Microsoft, Fluid is powering a new generation of experiences that promise to be fast, simple to iterate over, and easy to deliver.
+As we've built these experiences, we've realized that there is unmet demand for a technology like Fluid Framework.
+Developers, and especially front-end web developers, have very limited options if they want to build modern, collaborative experiences.
+Inevitably they need to invest in backend infrastructure and some amount of custom server code.

+But what if you didn't have to invest in server code at all.
+Imagine if you could use a general purpose server which was designed to be light-weight and low cost.
+Imagine if all your development was focused on the client experience and data sync was handled for you.
+That is the promise of Fluid.

 ## Focused on the client developer

 Applications built with Fluid Framework require zero custom code on the server to enable sophisticated data sync